Basic Voter Information

 Understanding Local Needs

-Because information is often local--polling site locations, lists of contestants, and so on--voter information programmes have to develop ways in which they can be responsive to local needs and local knowledge.
+Because information (the location of voting sites, lists of contestants, and so on) is often local--voting site locations, lists of contestants, and so on--voter information programmes have to develop ways in which they can be responsive to local needs and local knowledge.
 In some cases, this is done by appointing information officers.
 In others, presiding officers have the role of providing local information.

 Important Role of the Media